 They also hosted an awareness and fundraising ride to Alice Springs for Indian owners with guest star Cold Chisel guitarist Ian Moss along for the ride.

-Steve says that, judging by the regular queries they are receiving, it should be “extremely popular”.
+Judging by the regular queries they are receiving, it should be extremely popular.